wal-e/wal-e/README.rst

 compresses the object using the very fast lzo compression algorithm.
 It takes roughly 2 CPU seconds to compress a gigabyte, which when sending things to S3 at about 25MB/s occupies about 5% CPU time.
-Compression ratios are expected to make file sizes 10%-30% of the original file size, making backups and restorations considerably faster.
+Compression ratios are expected to make file sizes 50% or less of the original file size in most cases, making backups and restorations considerably faster.

 Because S3 requires the Content-Length header of a stored object to be set up-front, it is necessary to completely finish compressing an